Death at a hospital or nursing home

 doctor's surgery to ask them visit as soon as possible.
 If the deceased doesn't have a regular GP the police should be called instead.
 A doctor is needed

 to examine the body to attempt to ascertain the cause of death and write a medical certificate.
-A funeral director cannot be arranged until this
+A funeral cannot be arranged until this

 certificate has been completed.